-The Town should partner with DNREC, DEMA, and other suitable agencies to pursue a comprehensive flood mitigation and wetland restoration program.
+It is recommended that the Town partner with DNREC, DEMA, and other suitable agencies to carry out a comprehensive flood mitigation and wetland restoration program.
 The goal of such a program would be to enhance the Town's adaptive capacity by embracing the beneficial effects of restored natural environments.
 The long-term, incremental program should include the followings steps:

-- Pursue acquisition of marshlands adjacent to town (Jarman Property) to protect the marshes and allow them to migrate inland as sea level rises. - Seek to place dredged spoils from local dredging projects (such as the Little River) to preserve habitat of the wetland flora and fauna.
-This activity would have the auxiliary benefit of raising the marshland as a flood protection barrier. - Seek to restore wetlands by removing invasive vegetation such as phragmites and planting of native species.
+The acquisition of marshlands adjacent to town (Jarman Property) to protect the marshes and allow them to migrate inland as sea level rises.

+- The placement of dredge spoils from local dredging projects (such as the Little River) to preserve habitat of the wetland flora and fauna.
+This activity would have the auxiliary benefit of raising the marshland as a flood protection barrier. - Wetland restoration including removal of invasive vegetation such as phragmites and planting of native species.
 Work with landowners and DNREC's Division of Fish and Wildlife in this effort.
 The Division has a "Delaware Phragmites Control Cost-Share Program" to assist landowners in improving wildlife habitat in wetlands that have been degraded by the invasive phragmites.
-See Section 3.4 Potential Funding Sources.

-• Seek to develop a recreational and educational trail through the wetlands / restored natural wildlife area that would also connect other town attractions.
+See Section 3.4 Potential Funding Sources. - The formal creation of the recreational and educational trail through the wetlands / restored natural wildlife area that would also connect other town attractions.